Autumn Quarter '16

 And finally, I want students leaving the class to have had fun with language and knowing better what other courses in English might be able to offer them.

 (Read "The Goals of This Course" for a more complete explanation of our goals for active reading and for increased familiarity with the elements of language.)

 Texts: A good hardcover collegiate dictionary.
 We will also create our own textbook filled with a collection of sentences and paragraphs that you as a class will seek out and assemble yourselves.

 I will also provide additional materials, either in class, on-line or through library reserve.

-The chief goals of this class are to make you more informed, active, and, especially, self-reflective readers of literary texts, and to introduce you to formal language study.
+The chief goals of this class are to make you more informed, active, and, especially, self-reflective readers of sentences and paragraphs, and to introduce you to formal language study.
 The course description above outlines the general sequence for what we'll do, and some of that work will be in full-class settings; some in small groups.